bitovi/use-simple-reducer/.github/pull_request_template.md

 > **Before You Begin**
 > If you have not already please read through the contributing guidelines

-## Checklist before requesting a review
+## Checklist Before Requesting a Review

 https://github.com/bitovi/use-simple-reducer/tree/main/.github